uswds/uswds-site/pages/documentation/settings.md

 ---

 ## Introducing USWDS settings
-USWDS is built using a suite of customizable settings that allow you to configure the design system to fit your project's needs.
+USWDS is built using a suite of customizable settings that allows you to configure the design system to fit your project's needs.
 These settings are Sass variables that begin with the `$theme-` prefix and are typically defined with [USWDS design tokens]({{ site.baseurl }}/design-tokens).
 The full list of USWDS settings and their default values can be found in the [tables below](#general-settings).

-## Configuring USWDS settings
+## Configuring Custom USWDS settings
 All USWDS settings are defined in the `uswds-core` package and can be configured using Sass' [`@use..with()`](https://sass-lang.com/documentation/at-rules/use#configuration) rule.
-To create a custom configuration of USWDS, add USWDS settings variables with custom values inside the parentheses of this statement.
+To create a custom configuration of USWDS, add USWDS settings variables with custom values inside the parentheses of this statement, as shown in this example:

-An example configuration is shown below:

 ```scss
 @use "uswds-core" with (